emory-qtm/capstone-neighborhoodnexus-publicneeddashboard/README.md

 # Intended Use of Project

+A typical user of this Github repository should be interested in
+- learning about what people in Georgia are demanding for
+- helping non-technical audiences keep track of up-to-date information on public sentiments
+- analyzing data from non-profit organizations, Census Bureau, and Google search queries, as these three data sources represent an integral image of diverse American needs.

-If you are interested in learning about what people in the Georgia. are demanding for or are passionate about helping non-technical audiences keep track of up-to-date information on public sentiments, then this project is right for you!
-This repo is designed for Python users who want to build an interactive real-time data reporting dashboard on the most popular social issues in the Atlanta metropolitan area, such as housing, healthcare, and employment.
+This repo is designed for Python and Google Data Studio users who want to build an interactive real-time data reporting dashboard on the most popular social issues in the Atlanta metropolitan area, such as housing, healthcare, and employment.

 ## Use Case

 This Github repository allows users to:
 - easily extract qualitative data on social problems
 - build a real-time interactive dashboard upon extracted data.

-A typical user of this Github repository should be interested in using data from non-profit organizations, Census Bureau, and Google search queries, as these three data sources represent an integral image of diverse American needs.

 Our dashboard acts as a one-stop platform for users to:
 - access three data sources, including United Way AIRS data, Google Trends data, and Census Bureau data